Timmyway/image-optimizer/README.md

 ## Installation
 First of all this project is tested on Python 3.8 and PyQt6 6.3.1.
 You should install a virtual environnement for well organization.

-Then you may have to install some of those dependencies:
+Then you may have to install those dependencies:
-- pip install PyQt6
+- pip install PyQt6 pillow requests

 ## Build
 Run the following command :